This accessibility statement applies to the Kingston village parish website.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix the archive of village magazines or council meeting minutes.

-Any new PDFs or Word documents we publish will meet accessibility standards as far as possible, but this may not always be the case if these have been produced by third parties and not by ourselves (for example the archive of village magazines).
+Any new PDFs or Word documents we publish will meet accessibility standards as far as reasonably possible.

 We tested a sample of pages, to include the Home and Contact pages, and other pages that have both text and images.